barsanuphe/librariansync/README.md

 =========

 Ebook manager that can sync to a Kindle Paperwhite and automatically create collections from tags.
-Only epub and mobi ebooks are considered, with a preference for epub.

-There is no guarantee that this will be useful to anyone but myself.
+*There is no guarantee that this will be useful to anyone but myself.*

 what it does
 ------------